 - Cancer prevention

-Pomegranate juice has antioxidant and antiatherosclerotic properties due to the presence of multiple polyphenols such as tannins, flavonols, anthocyanins and ellagic acid.
-Punicalagin, an ellagitannin, is the most abundant polyphenol that accounts for >50% of the antioxidant activity (1) (2).
+Pomegranate juice has antioxidant and antiatherosclerotic properties due to the presence of polyphenols such as tannins, flavonols, anthocyanins, and ellagic acid.
+Punicalagin, an ellagitannin, is the most abundant polyphenol that accounts for >50% of antioxidant activity (1) (2).

 - Warfarin: According to a case report, pomegranate juice may interact with warfarin (20).